 THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR PROPOSAL 1.
-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☒

-1. Approve and adopt the Agreement and Plan of Merger, dated as of July 28, 2004, by and among The Cooper Companies, Inc., TCC Acquisition, Corp., a wholly-owned subsidiary of Cooper, and Ocular Sciences, Inc., and approve the merger of Ocular with and into TCC Acquisition, with TCC Acquisition surviving the merger as a wholly- owned subsidiary of Cooper.
-FOR AGAINST ABSTAIN ANSACT SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFOR STPONEMENTS OF THE SPECIAL MEETING.
-E THE SPECIAL ME EETING OR ANY ADJOURNM IENTS OR S PROXY WILL BE VOTED AS DIRECTED ABOVE.
-WHEN NO CHOIC RTH ABOVE.
-CE IS INDICATED, T HIS PROXY WILL BE VOTEI D FOR PROPOSAL 1 SET PRC ETHER OR NOT YOU PLAN TO ATTEND THE SPECIAL MEETING IN OMPTLY MAIL THIS PROXY IN THE ENCLOSED RETURN ENVELOPI ETING. , , , addı change the address on your account, please check the box at right and indicate ress space above.
-Please note that changes to the registered name(s) on the ac- this method.
-5 SIG NATURE OF STOCKHOLDER DATE SIG NATURE OF STOCKHOLDER DATE

-Note: Please sign exactly as name or name(s) appear on this Proxy.
-When shares are held jointly each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+1. Approve and adopt the Agreement and Plan of Merger by and among The Cooper Companies, Inc., TCC Acquisition, Corp., a wholly-owned subsidiary of Cooper, and Ocular Sciences, Inc., as described in the Joint Proxy Statement/Prospectus dated October 12, 2004, and approve the merger of Ocular with and into TCC Acquisition, with TCC Acquisition surviving the merger as a wholly-owned subsidiary of Cooper.
+FOR AGAINST □ ABSTAIN □ TRANSACT SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE POSTPONEMENTS OF THE SPECIAL MEETING.
+E THE SPECIAL MEET TING OR ANY ADJOURNM ENTS OR THIS PROXY WILL BE VOTED AS DIRECTED ABOVE.
+WHEN NO CHOICE FORTH ABOVE.
+E IS INDICATED, THI S PROXY WILL BE VOTED FOR PROPOSAL 1 SET WHETHER OR NOT YOU PLAN TO ATTEND THE SPECIAL MEETING IN PERSON, YOU ARE URGED TO COMPLETE, DATE, SIGN AND PROMPTLY MAIL THIS PROXY IN THE ENCLOSED RETURN ENVELOPE SO THAT YOUR SHARES MAY BE REPRESENTED AT THE SPECIAL MEETING.
+To change the address on your account, please check the box at right and indicate yaddress space above.
+Please note that changes to the registered name(s) on the account. via this method.
+SIGNATURE OF STOCKHOLDER DATE DATE SIGNATURE OF STOCKHOLDER DATE DATE Note: Please sign exactly as name or name(s) appear on this Proxy.
+When shares a administrator, attorney, trustee or guardian, please give full title as such.
+If the sign giving full title as such.
+If signer is a partnership please sign in partnership name has a partnership please sign in partnership name has been such as su ner is a corporation, plea